quy1099ht/SDL_Game_1/README.md

 # Project Title

-Simple overview of use/purpose.
+Simple block jumping.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is a C++ SDL2 platformer game project

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* SDL2
+* g++
-* ex.
-Windows 10
+* SDL2/image

 ### Installing

 * You need to download mingw, SDL2.0, SDL_Image
 * Follow the guide from [codergopher](https://www.youtube.com/channel/UCfiC4q3AahU4Io-s83-CIbQ)
+* Just follow the first video to install on Window or second one for Linux
 ### Executing program

 * How to run the program
 * Step-by-step bullets
 ```
 Step 1 : Open Project with Sublime Text
-Step 2 : Press F7
+Step 2 : Press F7 to run
 code blocks for commands
 ```
+## How to open the build
+* Go to bin/release and open .exe file.

 ## Help